Visit the Conference Microsite for presentations and information about speakers.

 - Networking opportunities

-“Register here to join us in person or virtually and help shape this important debate on Tax Policy for Sustainable Development with your insights, research and learnings.”
-Watch our video in English or French.
+View the session recordings of this important debate on Tax Policy for Sustainable Development with your insights, research and learnings here.